 Start With an Appraisal of the Property

 One of the common challenges that many couples face during divorce is how to handle property debt or a mortgage associated with the family home.
 There are a few options about how to move forward, but first and foremost it is important to have an appraisal of the property for determining the current value, if there is any equity in the home, and if so, how much.
 The difference between the current market value and the amount of debt or mortgage on the property will determine the equity.
 Equity can be affected by the amount of the original down payment, any refinancing, home equity lines of credit, when the property was originally purchased, and how long ago.
 Calculating home equity is an important part of determining the value of this marital asset.
-We understand that deciding what to do with the marital home is both an emotional and financial part of the divorce process and In Law We Trust, P.A., the Tampa family law attorneys, are skilled at guiding clients through this critical step.
+We understand that deciding what to do with the marital home is both an emotional and financial part of the divorce process and In Law We Trust Divorce and Family Lawyers, the Tampa family law attorneys, are skilled at guiding clients through this critical step.

 Options for Dividing Mortgaged Properties